Exploring Alpha Falls at McConnells Mill State Park

 The quickest way to get there is to park in the small, unpaved Alpha Pass parking area off of McConnells Mill Road.

-As soon as you get out of your vehicle, you’ll be able to hear the sounds of the waterfall over the hillside.
-Catch glimpses through the leaves next to the one table picnic area.
+Catch glimpses of the falls through the leaves next to the one-table picnic area.
 It’s not a spectacular view, but more of a peek into what is to come.

 How to get to Alpha Falls